bagder/uncurled/code/shallow.md

 People rather follow each other, meaning the network effect of "they use that product so then I shall as well" is explaining usage much more than the absence of bugs.
-An old and well-used used project is expected to have been vetted and scrutinized already *by someone else*.
+An old and well-used project is expected to have been vetted and scrutinized already *by someone else*.

 This said, rarely used and unpopular projects probably are reviewed and